The quick answer will be no, it does not!

 I sure hope I haven’t scared you too much.
 The Blue Lagoon is a wonderful place to visit, the water is stunning and the feeling of floating in it, simply amazing.

-It really is a must do while visiting in Iceland – even though your hair might not agree.
-For a more comprehensive guide on the Blue Lagoon, have a look at our Ultimate Guide to the Blue Lagoon.
+It really is a must do while visiting in Iceland - even though your hair might not agree.
+Browse our comprehensive guide on the Blue Lagoon.